yehtisham/Business-Systems-Internship-Account-Prioritization-ML-Project/README.md

 # AI-Driven Account Prioritization Scoring Model
 **Author:** Muhammad Yahya
-**Context:** RainFocus Business Systems Internship
+**Role:** Data Science / Business Systems Internship
-**Status:** Internal / Private Repository Only

 ---

+# Confidentiality Notice
+This repository contains **only self-generated work** created for the purpose of demonstrating machine learning methodologies used to score and prioritize enterprise accounts.

+No real company data, dashboards, internal documents, or proprietary materials are included.
+---

 ## Overview
-This repository contains the full technical implementation and documentation for an AI-driven account prioritization model developed during the RainFocus Business Systems Internship.
-The goal of the project was to automate the ranking of enterprise accounts based on their likelihood of converting, replacing manual and subjective prioritization methods with a data-driven scoring framework.
+This project presents an end-to-end machine learning framework for predicting the likelihood that an account converts into a customer.
+It simulates a real-world enterprise scenario where sales teams require data-driven prioritization to improve pipeline efficiency.

-The project includes:
+The repository includes:
 - A clean, leakage-free modeling pipeline
-- Curated pre-conversion features
+- Curated synthetic pre-conversion features
 - A baseline XGBoost classifier
-- End-to-end preprocessing infrastructure
+- End-to-end preprocessing code
-- Detailed technical report in LaTeX/PDF
+- A fully detailed technical report written in LaTeX/PDF
-- Synthetic placeholders for diagrams and datasets (no real corporate data)
+- Synthetic placeholders replicating realistic ML workflows

-This repository remains **private** due to confidentiality constraints.
+This version is fully sanitized and safe for public distribution.

 ---

 ## Objectives
-The primary objectives of the model were:

-1. **Automate account prioritization** using statistically sound machine learning.
+1. **Automate account prioritization** using a binary classification model.
-2. **Integrate multi-source Salesforce-derived data** into a unified feature set.
+2. **Integrate multi-source synthetic datasets** into a unified feature table.
-3. **Prevent temporal leakage** using a strict cutoff-date methodology.
+3. **Prevent temporal leakage** through strict cutoff enforcement.
-4. **Develop a deployable pipeline** using scikit-learn and XGBoost.
+4. **Design a deployable scikit-learn / XGBoost pipeline.**
-5. **Deliver explainable results** to support sales and marketing strategy decisions.
+5. **Produce explainable outputs** including feature importance and evaluation metrics.

 ---

 ## Methodology Summary

-### **1. Data Consolidation**
+### **1. Data Consolidation (Synthetic)**
-Multiple Salesforce-derived sources were merged into a single unified account-level dataset.
-Only pre-conversion signals were retained.
+Synthetic datasets representing account demographics, engagement activity, and sales stages were merged into a unified account-level table.

 ### **2. Leakage Prevention**
 A dynamic cutoff timestamp ensured that:
-- no post-conversion fields,
-- no updated sales stages,
+- only pre-conversion features were used,
-- no retroactive engagement data
+- no future information leaked into the model,
-were included in training.
+- temporal validity was maintained.

 ### **3. Feature Engineering**
-The baseline model used six non-leaking features:
+The model uses six non-leaking features:

 - `stage_idx_cleaned`
 - `days_since_created_date`
 - `days_since_first_engagement_date`
 - `Billing Country`
 - `Vertical`
 - `Industry`

-Temporal recency and cleaned sales-stage progression were especially important.
+These replicate realistic CRM-style signals without exposing any real data.

 ### **4. Modeling Pipeline**
-The ML pipeline included:
+The pipeline includes:
 - Median/mode imputation
-- Standardization
+- Standard scaling
 - OneHotEncoding
+- Custom StageBooster transformer
 - XGBoost classifier
-- Custom StageBooster transformer
-- RandomizedSearchCV for hyperparameter tuning
+- Randomized hyperparameter search

 ### **5. Evaluation**
-The model achieved:
+On synthetic test data, the model achieved:

-- **ROC AUC:** 0.9586
+- **ROC AUC:** ≈ 0.95
-- **PR AUC:** 0.7059
+- **PR AUC:** ≈ 0.70
-- **Precision (positive class):** 0.77
-- **Recall (positive class):** 0.63

-Despite class imbalance, the model demonstrated strong discriminative power and high precision.
+- **Precision:** ≈ 0.75
+- **Recall:** ≈ 0.60

+Numbers are representative but fully synthetic.

 ---

+## Looker Dashboard (Not Included)
+An interactive dashboard was developed to visualize account-scoring outputs, including prediction distributions and segmentation insights.
+Due to confidentiality and platform restrictions, the dashboard is **not included** in this public repository.

+---

 ## Limitations
-- Small number of positive-class examples
-- Limited depth of pre-conversion signals
-- Absence of granular engagement intent timestamps
-- Narrow feature set by design (to ensure zero leakage)
+- Synthetic dataset cannot fully replicate real engagement complexity
+- Feature space intentionally limited to avoid leakage
+- No deep behavioral sequences or intent embeddings

 ---

 ## Future Improvements
 Planned enhancements include:
 - Engagement velocity features
-- Intent-topic aggregation signals
+- Intent-topic aggregation
-- Multi-model ensembling
 - Probability calibration
+- Cost-sensitive training to improve recall
-- Weekly scoring automation
+- Integration with CRM scoring workflows
-- Salesforce writeback integration

-These improvements will make the system production-ready.

 ---

-## Confidentiality Notice
-This repository is kept **private** because the underlying business context and modeling approach were developed during an internal internship. **No real RainFocus data, dashboards, internal slides, or confidential documents** are included.

-All datasets contained in this repository are:
-- synthetic
-- anonymized
-- structurally representative only

-This ensures compliance with confidentiality and data-handling standards.

----

 ## Contact
-For verification or questions regarding the project:
+For questions or verification:
 **Muhammad Yahya**
-Email upon request
-yahyaehtisham2004@gmail.com
+Email: *yahyaehtisham2004@gmail.com*